OPS-E2E-PPE/VBA-Docs/api/Word.TableOfAuthorities.Bookmark.md

 keywords: vbawd10.chm152109060
 f1_keywords:
 - vbawd10.chm152109060
-ms.prod: word
 api_name:
 - Word.TableOfAuthorities.Bookmark
 ms.assetid: 72cc5292-882c-df16-1b3e-9ed182be7ce7
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # TableOfAuthorities.Bookmark property (Word)

 Returns or sets the name of the bookmark from which to collect table of authorities entries.
 Read/write **String**.

 ## Syntax

 _expression_. `Bookmark`

 _expression_ A variable that represents a '[TableOfAuthorities](Word.TableOfAuthorities.md)' object.

 ## Remarks

 The **Bookmark** property corresponds to the \b switch for a TOA (Table of Authorities) field.

 ## Example